Kamo Mitarashi Chaya

 About Kamo Mitarashi Chaya

-The verified data does not provide a confirmed menu, dish list, seasonal rotation, drinks program, or ordering format for Kamo Mitarashi Chaya.
+For a current menu, dish list, seasonal rotation, drinks program, or ordering format at Kamo Mitarashi Chaya, check directly with the venue.
 Treat it as a low-price Kyoto venue with sweets-cafe recognition rather than a fully documented meal destination.
 If you are planning around a particular item, dietary need, payment method, or takeout expectation, confirm directly with the venue before going.

 Timing, Seating, Visit Planning

 Kamo Mitarashi Chaya is open Monday and Thursday through Sunday from 9:30 AM to 6:30 PM, is closed Tuesday and Wednesday.
-No verified seating count, reservation policy, wait-time pattern, dress code, accessibility detail, or group-accommodation policy is available in the provided facts.
+For seating count, reservation policy, wait-time patterns, dress code, accessibility details, or group-accommodation policies, check directly with the venue.
 Budget: JPY 999 or less.
-For planning, rely on the confirmed hours and keep the rest flexible.
+For planning, rely on the stated hours and keep the rest flexible.

 How It Positions Against Kyoto's Other Options